As of January 1, 2020, there were 135 operable petroleum refineries in the United States.

-The newest refinery in the United States is the Targa Resources Corporation 35,000 barrels per calendar day (b/cd) condensate splitter in Channelview, Texas.
+The newest refinery in the United States is the Targa Resources Corporation's 35,000 barrels per calendar day (b/cd) condensate splitter in Channelview, Texas, which began operating in 2019.
 Condensate splitters are distillation units that process condensate, which is lighter than crude oil.
 Splitter capacity is included as atmospheric distillation units in U.S. Energy Information Administration (EIA) data.
-The Targa unit, which began operating in 2019, was operable but not running at the start of the year, so its capacity is listed as idle in the 2019 Refinery Capacity Report.

 Capacity has also been added to existing refineries through upgrades or new construction.
 Some recent examples of large increases include